 Bayard Rustin LGBT and Social Justice Themed Living Community

-The LGBT Center and Housing and Residence Life at U of L host a themed housing option for students who are interested in lesbian, gay, bisexual, and transgender (LGBT) issues and social justice.
+The LGBT Center and Housing and Residence Life at the University of Louisville host a themed housing option for students who are interested in lesbian, gay, bisexual, and transgender (LGBT) issues and social justice.
 The community, named for gay civil rights activist Bayard Rustin, opened in Fall 2012.

 All residence halls at U of L include a programming component for residents, but themed communities focus more specifically on an area of common interest or study.
-At U of L, there are communities for leadership, Engineering, and others.
+At U of L, there are communities for leadership, engineering, honors students, and other areas of interest and study.
 Research on student development suggests that membership in a living/learning community or themed housing supports retention, academic success, and an overall sense of connection to campus life.